 Many children think going back to school means long days stuck inside watching the last of British summertime fade away!
 However, that doesn’t have to be the case.
 In fact, schools can (and should) offer fun, adventurous play in the freedom of the outdoors.
-At Hand Made Places we have a selection of outdoor classrooms and play equipment which mean that children can enjoy the joys of summer for just that little bit longer!
+At Hand Made Places we have a selection of outdoor classrooms and school playground equipment which mean that children can enjoy the joys of summer for just that little bit longer!
 What’s more, they can do this whilst learning through play.

 So, let’s make going back to school fun and fruitful for everyone this year!